QuentinRa/blog.quentinra.dev/info/nosql/cypher/index.md

 </div><div>

 * **ref**: used to reference this node later in the query
 * **label**: tags that you may give to a node.
 Useful when looking at nodes having a tag.
-Nodes can have multiples tags.
+Nodes can have multiple tags.
 * **{}**: you may give **attributes** and their value here in JSON (`{ attribute:value, ... }`)
   * if you are selecting a node, this is like a WHERE in SQL
   * otherwise, you will use this to add/update properties of a node